 Absolutely not!
 Our goal is to allow music students of all abilities to realize their creativity in music.
 There really is no prior composition experience necessary to participate.
 A musical foundation helps, but is not required.
 One of our core beliefs is that every young person has a musical voice - and we want to give them the opportunity for it to be heard.

 How much does it cost?

 Through Music-COMP, each student averages between 4-8 hours of one-on-one mentoring from a professional composer.
 Independent students are charged $75 for elementary/middle school compositions and $100 for high school compositions.
-Member schools pay $20 and $30 respectively for each composition.
-If a piece is selected for Opus, there is a $65 performance fee that helps us cover the cost of audio recordings, video recordings, hall rental and payment for the musicians.
+Member schools pay $20, $30, or $40 respectively for each composition depending on the student grade.
+If a piece is selected for Opus, there is a small performance fee that helps us cover the cost of audio recordings, video recordings, hall rental, and payment for the musicians.
 There are scholarships available for those students and families in need of financial assistance.
-If cost is a factor, please reach out to Matt LaRocca via email@example.com
+If cost is a factor, please reach out to Matt LaRocca via firstname.lastname@example.org

 Do I need to purchase any music software?